Last updated on June 19th, 2025 at 08:29 am

 Do Florida residents enjoy preference at state forests and national parks?

-No. The resident-preference rule does not apply to campground reservations in Florida State Forests, national parks or national forests, nor does it apply to public campgrounds managed by city and county parks.
+No. The resident-preference rule does not apply to campground reservations in state forests, national parks or national forests, nor does it apply to public campgrounds managed by city and county parks.

-Many county parks have their own advanced booking rules, including county resident preferences for advance bookings.
-Other county and municipal parks do not accept advance reservations, which gives local residents an advantage.
+Most county parks have their own advanced booking rules, including county-resident preferences.
+Other county and municipal parks do not accept advance reservations.

 Do Florida seniors still get a discount?

 Yes.
 Florida residents 65 and over are entitled to a 50% discount on the base camping rate at Florida state parks with camping.
-The discount does not apply to the $7 daily utility fee adopted last year, nor does it apply to cabin rentals.
+The discount does not apply to the $7 daily utility fee charged for recreational vehicles, nor does it apply to cabin rentals.

 The 50% discount is also available to Florida citizens with a Social Security disability award certificate or a 100% disability award certificate from the federal government.
 A 50% discount on the base camping fee is also available to families from a licensed foster home.